Murray918/wdi-10-lessons/unit_1/w01d01/instructor_notes/afternoon_lesson.md

 ## _FOR_ LOOP

-A _for_ loop does the same thing as a while loop, but all the 'baggage' is conveniently compacted into the syntax, leaving less room for infinite loops.
+A _for_ loop does the same thing as a while loop, but all the controlling logic is conveniently compacted into the syntax, leaving less room for infinite loops.
 We don't have to declare any variables outside of the loop like we had to do with _while_ loops.

 _For loops_ are what we will use almost all of the time.